sumcumo/vue-datepicker/docs/guide/Migration/README.md

 # Migration

+## 2.x.x to 3.x.x
+- removed `monday-first` in favor of `first-day-of-week`.
+If you had `<Datepicker :monday-first="true"/>` you need to change it to `<Datepicker first-day-of-week="mon"/>`
+- added support to bind the datepicker to the body which changed the HTML a little bit.
+For example the element for the picker is only hidden with display:none instead of removed with `v-if`
+- The build process was redone.
+The filenames inside the dist folder changed from `vuejs-datepicker.js` to `Datepicker.js`.
+The umd and cjs build are now going through babel and will include needed polyfills automaticlly while the esm build is free of any polyfills.
+Same with the locale files which now have a esm and cjs build, too.

+## From `vuejs-datepicker 1.6.2` to `@sum.cumo/vue-datepicker 2.x.x`
 This is a fork from the project [vuejs-datepicker](https://github.com/charliekassel/vuejs-datepicker) with some changes.
 To migrate from `vuejs-datepicker 1.6.2` to `@sum.cumo/vue-datepicker 2.x.x` there are only a few breaking changes that you need to consider: